-It’s a vicious cycle, the friendly bacteria have less and less chance of survival and the invading harmful bacteria win and take over:
+It’s a vicious cycle; the friendly bacteria have less and less chance of survival, and the invading harmful bacteria win and take over.

-- This destruction of healthy skin cells leads to a breakdown of the lipid barrier
+- this destruction of healthy skin cells leads to a breakdown of the lipid barrier

-- This excess of oxidizing substances destroys also healthy skin cells, leading to redness, itching irritation and eczema
+- this excess of oxidizing substances also destroys healthy skin cells, leading to redness, itching, irritation, and eczema

-- The short term effect is infection and inflammation,
+- the short-term effect is infection and inflammation

-Once the skins barrier is undermined, the consequences are significant.
+Once the skin’s barrier is undermined, the consequences are significant.

-So the first rule is to prevent the disturbance in this barrier.
+So, the first rule is to prevent the disturbance in this barrier.

-It is impossible to prevent this all the TIME, the reality is that the causes which disturb this delicate balance are always present.
+It is impossible to prevent this all the TIME; the reality is that the causes which disturb this delicate balance are always present.

 If it’s beautiful skin you are after, then a good skincare routine is key.

-Well thought out products containing quality skin identical ingredients, including ceramides, lipids, vitamins and humectants, will visibly improve the appearance of your skin.
+Well-thought-out products containing quality skin-identical ingredients, including ceramides, lipids, vitamins, and humectants, will visibly improve the appearance of your skin.

-Thus increasing the activity of the enzymes that break the protein bridge connections between corneocytes, creating skin that feels softer and more pliable.
+For instance, humectants such as hyaluronic acid, sodium PCA, and urea will all help to increase the water content of your skin significantly, thus increasing the activity of the enzymes that break the protein bridge connections between corneocytes, creating skin that feels softer and more pliable.

 - Hydration is paramount for healthy skin.

-- Ensure you have a good home care routine, with products containing skin identical ingredients, because the protective ingredients naturally found in our skin deplete as we age.
+- Ensure you have a good homecare routine with products containing skin-identical ingredients because the protective ingredients naturally found in our skin deplete as we age.